Members Rights and Policies

 You have the responsibility to:

-- Present your CountyCare ID and Medicaid card when getting services.
+- Present your CountyCare ID card and state of Illinois Medicaid card when getting care or medicine

 Member Grievances and Appeals